-The augmentation mammoplasty, more often referred to as a breast augmentation, is a common surgical procedure.
-Utilizing saline or silicone gel implants, a breast augmentation can add volume, shape, and symmetry to small or misshapen breasts.
-The procedure can significantly improve a woman’s silhouette, providing changes that range from subtle to dramatic.
+Breast augmentation, or augmentation mammoplasty, is one of the most commonly performed plastic surgery procedures.
+Saline or silicone gel implants, a breast augmentation can add volume, shape, and symmetry to small or misshapen breasts.
+The procedure can significantly improve a woman’s silhouette and can provide changes that range from subtle to dramatic.
 The enhancing procedure consistently remains one of the most sought after cosmetic procedures for women.

 |Pain Level After Surgery||Moderate|

 |Scars||Under the breast incision|

 |Return to regular activity||1-2 weeks|

 - Desires larger, more proportionate breasts

 - Is at an ideal body weight

 - Does not have any medical conditions that may delay and impair wound healing

 - Has a positive outlook and realistic goals for what body lift surgery can accomplish